autoloadnextpost/auto-load-next-post/readme.txt

 Extendable and open source — Auto Load Next Post is created with developers in mind.
 There are opportunities for developers at all levels to contribute.
 [Click here to contribute](https://github.com/AutoLoadNextPost/Auto-Load-Next-Post/blob/master/CONTRIBUTING.md).

+Need to trigger something during each post load?
+[See the JavaScript triggers available](https://autoloadnextpost.com/documentation/javascript-triggers/) in the documentation for details.

+Want to provide feedback or discuss plugins to be supported, features to be added, integrations and provide suggestions for Auto Load Next Post for future releases.
+Come [join the Slack channel](https://launchpass.com/autoloadnextpost).

 = Free Add-ons =

 WordPress.org hosts some great free add-ons for Auto Load Next Post.